Azure/carnegie-mop/README.md

 #### Create a Dataset on MOP

 Go to the MOP portal, click “Evaluation Datasets” -> ”Add a Dataset”, fill in information of your dataset.
-- **Modality**: The modality of your dataset.
+- **Dataset modality**: The modality of your dataset.
 It should be one of the following values:
     - `Text`: The dataset is a text dataset.
     - `Image`: The dataset is an image dataset.
 - **Team**: The team that owns the dataset. **It cannot be changed after the dataset is created.**
-- **Source Type**: The source type of your dataset.
+- **Source type**: The source type of your dataset.
 It should be one of the following values:
     - `Blob`: The dataset is stored in a Azure Blob Container.
 - **Dataset url**: the url of virtual directory in your container that contains dataset.csv mentioned in Prepare Your Dataset section.